We build the space between HR policy and manager behavior when it comes to parental leave.

 HR pays later

-Breakdowns surface downstream
+Issues surface downstream

 By the time HR sees the escalation, the problem usually started much earlier, in a manager decision or conversation that was never guided by a standard.